suma-project/Suma/docs/docs/installation.md

                     path: path to log directory
                     name: sumaserver.log

     * Be sure that the log directory specified in `sumaserver:log:path` both exists and is **writable by the web server**.
+If using SELinux, please see the [Suma Troubleshooting](https://suma-project.github.io/Suma/troubleshooting/) docs for more guidance.

 * services/config/session.yaml